shakedshoshan/Scizor/desktop/docs/ENHANCE_PROMPT_HOTKEY_README.md

 ## Overview

-The `Ctrl+Alt+H` hotkey allows users to quickly enhance selected text using AI.
+The `ctrl+alt+e` hotkey allows users to quickly enhance selected text using AI.
 When triggered, it captures the selected text, sends it to the AI enhancement service, and automatically replaces the original text with the enhanced version.

 ## How It Works

 1. **Text Selection**: User selects text in any application
-2. **Hotkey Trigger**: User presses `Ctrl+Alt+H`
+2. **Hotkey Trigger**: User presses `ctrl+alt+e`
 3. **Text Capture**: The system copies the selected text to clipboard
 4. **Direct AI Enhancement**: The text is sent directly to the backend AI service for enhancement
 5. **Automatic Replacement**: The enhanced text automatically replaces the original selection